 Comparing the Amazon.com Rewards Visa card from Chase to other credit cards

 These two Amazon.com credit cards not only compete against each other, but also against credit cards from other card issuers.
-For example, the Citi® Double Cash Card offers 1% cash back on all purchases as you buy them, and gives you another 1% back as you pay for those purchases.
+For example, the Citi® Double Cash Card – 18 month BT offer credit card (Citi is a Credit-Land.com advertising partner) offers 1% cash back on all purchases as you buy them, and gives you another 1% back as you pay for those purchases.
 So you basically earn cash back twice, which is as good or better than the cash back offer from the Amazon.com Rewards Visa card on all purchases other than those from Amazon.com.
-The card does not offer 0% on purchases, but you can transfer some balance to it as it comes with 18 months of 0% APR on balance transfers (after that a go-to APR will apply).
-But please note that balance transfers do not earn cash back and you will need to pay a fee for each balance you transfer.
+The card does not offer 0% on purchases, but you can transfer some balance to it as it comes with 0% APR for 18 months on Balance Transfers (with a balance transfer fee of 3% of each balance transfer; $5 minimum).
+Remember that the ongoing APR will apply after that.
+But please note that balance transfers do not earn cash back and you will need to pay the fee for each balance you transfer.

-Another good competitor is the Discover it® credit card, which has lower interest rates and offers better cash back rewards, in rotating categories (up to the quarterly maximum each time you activate) and 1% on all other purchases.
-The Discover it® credit card also comes with 14 months of interest free financing on purchases and balance transfers (after that a go-to APR will apply), with a 3% balance transfer fee.
-But the point of the Discover it® credit card for Amazon.com users is the way earned cash back can be redeemed.
-The card allows using cash back instantly at Amazon.com checkout, provided the Discover card is linked to the Amazon.com account.
+Another good competitor is the Citi Rewards+℠ Card, which has lower interest rates and offers better rewards, 2 ThankYou® points at supermarkets and gas stations (for the first $6,000 per year and then 1X points thereafter) and 1X points on all other purchases.
+The Citi Rewards+℠ Card also comes with introductory 15 months of interest free financing on purchases and balance transfers (after that a go-to APR of 13.49% - 23.49% (Variable) will apply), with a balance transfer fee of 3% of each balance transfer; $5 minimum.
+But the point of the Citi Rewards+℠ Card for Amazon.com users is the way earned points can be redeemed.
+The card allows using points instantly at Amazon.com checkout, provided the Citi Rewards+ Card is linked to the Amazon.com account.